 In this document a network-distributed media processing system is defined as follows:

-Network-distributed media processing system: A system for video encoding and decoding where media processing is distributed across three or more processing units.
+Network-based media processing system: A system for video encoding and decoding where media processing is distributed across three or more processing units.
 The processing units are interconnected through links with individual bandwidth constraints, and each unit has an individual processing capability.
 One of the units is the “original” encoder and one of the processing units is the “final” decoder.

 Unit: A node in a delivery network which executes functionality for video transactions in a distributed manner.